 - Search the Suppress Rule Name filter and click the rule.

-If no rule name displays, it is because of these reasons:
+If no rule name displays, it is because the rules are not suppressing the

 See Searching Events for more information about the icons below the filters.